2014 24 Hours of Le Mans: Schedule and pre-championship standings

 The 2014 Le Mans schedule was moved forward one week to avoid conflicts with other major motorsports series.
-It was the 82nd running of the event, and the third of eight scheduled rounds of the 2014 FIA World Endurance Championship.
+It was the 82nd running of the event, held at the Circuit de la Sarthe, near Le Mans in Northwest France from 14 to 15 June 2014, and the third of eight scheduled rounds of the 2014 FIA World Endurance Championship.
 Before the race Toyota drivers Anthony Davidson, Sébastien Buemi and Nicolas Lapierre led the Drivers' Championship with 50 points, 16 ahead of their teammates Alexander Wurz, Stéphane Sarrazin and Kazuki Nakajima and a further 16 in front of Loïc Duval, Lucas di Grassi and Tom Kristensen.
 Mathias Beche, Nicolas Prost and Nick Heidfeld were fourth on 18 points and Timo Bernhard, Brendon Hartley and Mark Webber stood in fifth place with 15.5 points.
 Toyota were leading the Manufacturers' Championship with 84 points, 48 ahead of their rival Porsche in second; the third-placed Manufacturer Audi had scored 28 points.
 Toyota had so far dominated the championship, winning the season's previous two races.
 Wurz, Sarrazin and Nakajima along with Duval, di Grassi and Kristensen had finished in second once and Bernhard, Hartley, Webber along with Wurz, Sarrazin and Nakajima had both secured third-place podium finishes.